Table of Contents

 ALEXANDRIA, Va - Sandy Marks has won the April 21 Alexandria City Council special election, defeating independents Frank Fannon and Alison Virginia O'Connell to fill the seat vacated when Kirk McPike resigned in January to serve in the Virginia House of Delegates.
 She will serve through December 31, 2027.

-The Alexandria Brief is calling this race based on its analysis of unofficial results from the Virginia Department of Elections, with all 32 precincts reporting and early voting, Election Day, and mailed absentee ballots all election night complete as of 8:31 p.m.
-Results remain unofficial and will be updated as certified.
+The Alexandria Brief is calling this race based on its analysis of unofficial results from the Virginia Department of Elections, with all 32 precincts reporting and early voting, Election Day, and mailed absentee ballots all election night complete.
+Results remain unofficial pending certification by the Virginia Department of Elections.

 City Council results (unofficial, 32 of 32 precincts)